AdobeDocs/analytics.en/help/components/classifications/sets/consolidations/process.md

 1. Select **[!UICONTROL Classification sets]** from the **[!UICONTROL Components]** menu.
 1. In the **[!UICONTROL Classification Sets]** manager, select the **[!UICONTROL Consolidations]** tab.
 1. In the **[!UICONTROL Classification Sets Consolidations]** manager:
-   1. Select the title of your classification consolidation.
-The Consolidation: classification consolidation dialog appears.
+   1. Select the name of your classification consolidation.
+The **[!UICONTROL Consolidation: _classification consolidation name_]** dialog appears.
 The appearance and available actions are dependent on the current status of the consolidation, and whether you still have the option to modify the classification consolidation.

       | Available actions | Description |
       |---|---|